Rushan Abbas

-Rushan Abbas (Uyghur: روشەن ئابباس; Chinese: 茹仙·阿巴斯; born June 14, 1967) is a Uyghur American activist and advocate from the Xinjiang Uyghur Autonomous Region in China.
-She is the founder and executive director of the nonprofit Campaign for Uyghurs.
+Rushan Abbas (Uyghur: روشەن ئابباس; Chinese: 茹仙·阿巴斯; born June 14, 1967) is an Uyghur American activist and advocate from the Xinjiang Uyghur Autonomous Region in China.
+She is the founder and executive director of the nonprofit Campaign for Uyghurs and was elected the Chairperson of the Executive Committee of World Uyghur Congress on October 26th, 2024.

+In 2025, her book, Unbroken: One Uyghur’s Fight for Freedom, was published by Optimum Publishing International.
+In Unbroken, Ms. Abbas traces her personal journey from her university years in Urumchi to the frontlines of advocacy around the world.
+The book also includes excerpts from the memoir of her father, Abbas Borhan, an Uyghur intellectual who lived through Mao’s Cultural Revolution.

 Abbas became one of the most prominent Uyghur voices in international activism following her sister's detainment by the Chinese government in 2018.

+Rushan Abbas also serves as Chair of the Advisory Board of Germany's Axel Springer Freedom Foundation and as a board member of the Task Force on Human Trafficking within the Parliamentary Intelligence-Security Forum.

+Abbas has received several awards, including the Freedom Fighter Award (2019) and the Huntington Her Hero Lifetime Achievement Award (2024).

-She testified in 2019 before the Senate Foreign Relations Committee in regard to the emergence of concentration camps in the Xinjiang Uyghur Autonomous Region, and the threat of Chinese power in the Eastern Pacific.
+She testified in 2019 before the Senate Foreign Relations Committee in regard to the emergence of the Xinjiang internment camps, and the threat of Chinese power in the Eastern Pacific.
 She has also testified before the House of Representatives on international religious persecution, forced labor, and human rights abuses as they relate to Uyghurs.

 Early life

 Born in Ürümqi in 1967, Abbas attended the Experiential High School (Ürümqi Number 17th High school) and graduated in 1984.
-It is not clear when she went to primary school. because during the 70 and 80s (until 1985), the elementary, middle, and high schools were all together 10 years in Ürümqi; it seems she started primary school when she was 7 in 1974, in order to graduate in 1984.
 She then continued her studies and attended Xinjiang University from 1984 until 1988 and majored in Biology.
-During her time at university, Abbas was one of the co-organizers of the pro-democracy rallies and demonstrations in 1985 and 1988, which were done to protest China’s policies in Xinjiang Uyghur Autonomous Region.
+During her time at university, Abbas was one of the co-organizers of the pro-democracy rallies and demonstrations in 1985 and 1988, which protested China's policies in Xinjiang Uyghur Autonomous Region.